This post may contain affiliate links, from which we earn an income.

 Campsite & Hostel

-If you want to be in town, at the centre of most activities and within walking distance of the railway, excellent tourist information office and fjord, then you should stay at Flåm Camping og Vandrarheim.
+If you want to be in town, at the centre of most activities and within walking distance of the railway, excellent tourist information office and fjord, then you should stay at Flåm Camping og Vandrarheim (also known simply as Flam Camping).
 This is a friendly site, with terraced grass pitches, a hostel and cabins with a variety of room types for back-packers and travellers.

 The facilities are clean although we found we queued for showers most days (although only at peak times) and the queue for motorhome services is usually long unless you leave very early or very late!